jesseshieh/burn_plan/README.md

 =========
 Simulates your personal financial portfolio
 ---------
+Simulates your financial portfolio thousands of times across decades to determine your likelihood of running out of money before you die.

 1. Set your inflation mean and stddev
 2. Define your various asset classes and their means and stddevs
 3. Create your portfolio of assets